haitham-al-mughrabi/qa-unified-dashboard/TICKET_ANALYZER_README.md

 ## Calculation Method

-The application uses two methods to calculate resolution time:

-1. **Primary Method**: If "Full resolution time (mins)" is available, it converts minutes to days and checks if ≤ 2 days
-2. **Fallback Method**: If resolution time is not available, it calculates the difference between "Ticket created - Date" and "Ticket solved - Date"
+The application calculates the time difference between "Ticket created - Date" and "Ticket solved - Date".

-A ticket is considered "resolved in 2 or less days" if the resolution time is ≤ 48 hours.
+A ticket is considered "resolved in 2 or less days" if the time difference is ≤ 48 hours (2 days).

+**Formula:**
+- # of total tickets = Count of all rows with valid created and solved dates
+- # of tickets closed in 2 days = Count of tickets where (Solved Date - Created Date) ≤ 2 days
+- Percentage = (# tickets closed in 2 days / # total tickets) × 100

+## Quarter Detection

+The application automatically detects which quarter each sheet belongs to based on the sheet name:

+- **Q1 (January - March)**: Sheet names containing "January", "Jan", "February", "Feb", "March", "Mar", or "Q1"
+- **Q2 (April - June)**: Sheet names containing "April", "Apr", "May", "June", "Jun", or "Q2"
+- **Q3 (July - September)**: Sheet names containing "July", "Jul", "August", "Aug", "September", "Sep", or "Q3"
+- **Q4 (October - December)**: Sheet names containing "October", "Oct", "November", "Nov", "December", "Dec", or "Q4"

+The quarter cards will only appear if at least one month from that quarter is detected in your Excel file.

 ## Browser Compatibility